+STUDIO IN CRAFT ART

-Course Type: General Elective This is a rigorous workshop class where you will explore making 3D and cultural art in a "studio" environment.
+Course Type: General Elective

+Studio in Craft is a workshop class that is designed to provide a foundation for advanced courses such as 3-Dimensional Design.
+In this class you will explore making 3D and cultural art in a "studio" environment.
 Studio in Craft Art combines a variety of materials and skills to create art while learning the strategies of an artist; planning, working, critiquing and presenting work.
 You will explore printmaking, clay, mosaics, fabric manipulation and much more!
 Because of the intricacy of craft art, this course will require time spent outside of class to plan, work on, and complete assignments.

-Successful Completion=1.0 Credits DIGITAL ARTS 1 (Formally Studio in Photography and Graphic Design 1) Course Type: General Elective
+Successful Completion=1.25 Credits